-The Service's current understanding of the requirements under the RFA, as amended, and following recent court decisions, is that Federal agencies are only required to evaluate the potential incremental impacts of rulemaking on those entities directly regulated by the rulemaking itself and, therefore, not required to evaluate the potential impacts to indirectly regulated entities.
-The regulatory mechanism through which critical habitat protections are realized is section 7 of the Act, which requires Federal agencies, in consultation with the Service, to ensure that any action authorized, funded, or carried out by the Agency is not likely to destroy or adversely modify critical habitat.
+Under the RFA, as amended, and as understood in the light of recent court decisions, Federal agencies are required to evaluate the potential incremental impacts of rulemaking on those entities directly regulated by the rulemaking itself; in other words, the RFA does not require agencies to evaluate the potential impacts to indirectly regulated entities.
+The regulatory mechanism through which critical habitat protections are realized is section 7 of the Act, which requires Federal agencies, in consultation with the Service, to ensure that any action authorized, funded, or carried out by the agency is not likely to destroy or adversely modify critical habitat.
 Therefore, under section 7, only Federal action agencies are directly subject to the specific regulatory requirement (avoiding destruction and adverse modification) imposed by critical habitat designation.
-Consequently, it is our position that only Federal action agencies will be directly regulated by this designation.
+Consequently, it is our position that only Federal action agencies would be directly regulated with the critical habitat designation.
+There is no requirement under the RFA to evaluate the potential impacts to entities not directly regulated.
 Moreover, Federal agencies are not small entities.
-Therefore, because no small entities are directly regulated by this rulemaking, the Service certifies that, if promulgated, the proposed critical habitat designation will not have a significant economic impact on a substantial number of small entities.
+Therefore, because no small entities would be directly regulated by this rulemaking, the Service certifies that the critical habitat designation will not have a significant economic impact on a substantial number of small entities.

-In summary, we have considered whether the proposed designation would result in a significant economic impact on a substantial number of small entities.
-For the above reasons and based on currently available information, we certify that, if promulgated, the proposed critical habitat designation would not have a significant economic impact on a substantial number of small business entities.
-Therefore, an initial regulatory flexibility analysis is not required.
+In summary, we have considered whether the designation would result in a significant economic impact on a substantial number of small entities.
+For the above reasons and based on currently available information, we certify that the critical habitat designation will not have a significant economic impact on a substantial number of small business entities.
+Therefore, a regulatory flexibility analysis is not required.